Dolganoff/Preamp_3EQ_LA/README.txt

 src/kicad-100K-B-v2:
   kicad project and fab plots for preamp, 100K pots, bass version

-If you've obtained this documentation from github repositoty, you'll see few additional folders:
+* If you've obtained this documentation from github repositoty, you'll see few additional folders:

 download:
   latest download zip package

 old_do_not_use:
   old files, do not use these ;)

 scripts:
-  zip package creation scripts
+  package creation scripts

 Fabrication files
 -----------------